MttArmstrong/testing-lesson/_episodes/04-TDD.md

 it is "too long".
 You won't have to type it so be descriptive!
 Next we have the three steps in all tests: Arrange-Act-Assert (aka Given-When-Then)

-- Arrange: Set up the system in a particular way to test the feature you want.
+- Arrange: Set up the state of the program in a particular way to test the feature you want.
 Consider edge cases, mocking databases or files, building helper objects, etc.
 - Act: Call the code you want to test
-- Assert: Confirm the observable outputs are what you expect.
+- Assert: Confirm the observable outputs are what you expect (i.e. compare the output with the expected output).
 Notice that the outputs here read like the actual output file.

 Again, pytest uses plain assert statements to test results.